 What has been the most pioneering activity that you have undertaken?

-Trying to find out: sense of initiative; risk taking; leadership.
+Trying to find out: Sense of initiative; risk taking; leadership.

-Good Answer: A good answer would follow the STAR process and would discuss something challenging that you had done, but that no-one else had thought about.
+Good Answer: A good answer would follow the STAR process and would discuss something challenging that you had done, but that no one else had thought about.
 Small activities are OK, but the higher the profile and impact, the better.

 Poor Answer: A weak answer would give no example, or an example of something which had no or very limited impact on others.
 Talking about doing something that everyone else has thought of, but just being the first is also not going to be seen as a strong answer.